Zackyy1/Zackyy1/README.md

 - ❓ Have you heard of an air freshener that works with telepathy?
 It makes scents when you think about it.

-- ⚡ I'm actually coding every day, just in private repositories.
+- ⚡ Coding every day.

 <br/>